Expnz/expnz-review/README.md

 The app uses Apple Sign-In and Google Sign-In exclusively, ensuring seamless integration with users' personal cloud storage without requiring separate account credentials.

 **Review Environment:**
-For this review only, traditional email/password authentication has been temporarily enabled via Firebase Remote Config to allow testing without requiring reviewers' personal OAuth credentials.
+For this review only, traditional email/password authentication has been temporarily enabled via Firebase Remote Config to allow testing without requiring reviewer's personal OAuth credentials.
 This authentication method will be disabled immediately following App Store approval to maintain our privacy-first standards.

 ### Zero-Knowledge Infrastructure
 The developer **cannot access** user financial details or transaction content at any time.
 All sensitive data remains under exclusive user control, stored either locally or in their personal cloud accounts.